corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/node/deploy/deploying-a-node.md

 * Provision the required certificates to your node.
-Contact the network permissioning service or see permissioning
+Contact the network permissioning service or see [permissioning](../../../../../../../en/platform/corda/4.8/enterprise/network/permissioning.md).
 * Depending on the versions of Corda and of the CorDapps used, database migration scripts might need to run before a node is able to start.
 For more information refer to database-management
 * Run the batch file by clicking on it or from a command prompt